 You will then be prompted to enter your SAP

 Super Userusername and password information.
 When you have entered this information, click the OK option below.

 |Attention:||The following steps will need to be completed for both the

 The next step is to “map” your SAP B1 database to Coresystems.
 This is done through manually defining the numbering used for “Business Partner” codes.
 In order to to do this, you must complete the following steps:

 - Navigate to Administration > System Initialization > Document Numbering in SAP Business One.

-- Right-click on the box beside Business Partner - Customer row.
+- Double-click on the box beside Business Partner - Customer row.
 The application will then display a new window for defining the series used for business partners.